osmatsuda/svgpdtools/README.md

 Below is using CLI to get almost equivalent output as the above code.

-In the CLI to handle SVG this module uses ‘xml.sax.make_parser’ and ‘xml.sax.saxutils.XMLGenerator’.
+With the CLI to handle SVG data, this module uses ‘xml.sax.make_parser’ and ‘xml.sax.saxutils.XMLGenerator’.
 So you should not parse untrusted data.

 ```
 % svgpdtools normalize --collapse-transform-attribute -f infile.svg |\